Why volunteer in Africa?

 Africa is one of the most popular destinations for volunteers abroad, and for good reason.
-In the countries we work in, local communities face numerous challenges and need extra support.
-As a volunteer, you’ll provide extra resources, offer your skills, and work directly with local people to help achieve long-term goals.
+In the countries where we work, communities face numerous challenges and need extra support.
+As a volunteer, you’ll provide resources, offer your skills, and work directly with local people towards long-term goals.

 Volunteers in Africa do things like:

 - Treat wounds for leprosy patients and test for malaria in Ghana

 - Build classrooms in Maasai villages in Tanzania

 - Protect endangered species of giraffe in Kenya